FlowIBR: Leveraging Pre-Training for Efficient Neural Image-Based Rendering of Dynamic Scenes: Experimental Results

 \subsection{Experimental setup}

-For the GNT backbone, we re-use the weights published by the authors.
-GNT was trained over 250,000 steps with 4096 rays per batch on several thousand scenes.
-Please refer to the corresponding paper\cite{t2023AttentionAllThat}, for more details.
-We use a six-layer deep MLP with width 256 as scene flow network, optimized with Adam \cite{kingma2015AdamMethodStochastic} over 85k steps with a batch size of 512.
-For evaluation we render images based on 10 source observations.
-Further details on the used architecture and implementation can be found in the supplementary materials.
-Pre-calculating the optical flow, motion masks and subsampling takes on average 6:45min per scene on a Nvidia 3080 RTX GPU.
+Optimization of the scene flow network and fine-tuning of GNT is done jointly with the Adam optimizer \cite{kingma2015AdamMethod} on a Nvidia 3080 RTX GPU.
+For the GNT backbone, we train a smaller version of the original GNT architecture with 4 transformer blocks instead of 8 and otherwise follow the training regime from Varma T. et al.~\cite{t2023AttentionAll}.
+This allows for faster rendering and the reduced memory permits a higher batch-size.
+Further implementation and parameter details can be found in the supplementary materials.

-For the evaluation of the proposed method, FlowIBR, and the baselines, we use the Nvidia Dynamic Scenes Dataset \cite{yoon2020NovelViewSynthesis}.
-The eight scenes in the dataset are observed by 12 static and synchronized cameras at 24 instances in time with fixed intervals.
+As dataset for the evaluation we use the Nvidia Dynamic Scenes Dataset \cite{yoon2020NovelView}.
+The eight scenes in the dataset are observed in a resolution of $1920\times1080$ by 12 static and synchronized cameras.
 A moving camera is simulated by selecting one of the cameras for each timestep in a circular fashion to create the train set.
 Then for each training step, one camera position is selected to sample a ray batch, while the source observations are selected from the set of remaining images.
 During evaluation, observations present in the train set are kept as the source observations, while observations unseen during training are used as target images to estimate the metrics.
-The image dimensions are approximately Full HD ($1920\times1080$) but vary from scene to scene with slight deviations in height.
+We utilize two versions of the dataset which differ in the temporal resolution: A \textit{default} version with 24 timesteps, and the \textit{long} version from \citeauthor{li2023DynIBaRNeural}~\cite{li2023DynIBaRNeural} with, depending on the scene, 90 to 200 timesteps.
+If not explicitly mentioned, the default version is used.

+Calculating the optical flow, motion masks and subsampling for the scenes takes on average 6:45min for the default and 13:51min for the long scenes.
+This is similar to the set-up times of the baselines and is therefore not included in later reported training times.

-For the quantitative evaluations we report Peak Signal-to-Noise Ratio (PSNR), Structural Similarity Index Measure (SSIM) \cite{brunet2012MathematicalPropertiesStructural} and Learned Perceptual Image Patch Similarity (LPIPS) \cite{zhang2018UnreasonableEffectivenessDeep}.
-In addition to evaluating these metrics over the entirety of the image, we report them also only considering image regions that exhibit dynamic content, leveraging the motion masks supplied with the dataset.
-To compute the dynamics-specific LPIPS, we adopt the masked LPIPS implementation from Li~\etal~\cite{li2021NeuralSceneFlow}.
+For the quantitative evaluations we report Peak Signal-to-Noise Ratio (PSNR), Structural Similarity Index Measure (SSIM) \cite{brunet2012MathematicalProperties} and Learned Perceptual Image Patch Similarity (LPIPS) \cite{zhang2018UnreasonableEffectiveness}.
+In addition to estimating these metrics for the full image, we also estimate them for dynamic image regions, leveraging the motion masks from the dataset.